UPES B.Des Admissions 2026

 This Story also Contains

 Students should know the syllabus of the test beforehand to have preparedness for each of the topics in the exam.
-Understanding the IIAD syllabus not only prepares students but also makes them understand their strengths and weaknesses for different types of questions and therefore help them for preparation strategy for IIAD dat exam 2026 and with better time management.
+Understanding the IIAD syllabus not only prepares students but also makes them understand their strengths and weaknesses for different types of questions and therefore help them for preparation strategy for IIAD DAT exam 2026 and with better time management.

 It is important for students preparing for IIAD Exam (iDAT) 2026 to understand the Part A section of the exam and create a proper study plan that will help them to score better in the exam.
 Part A for IIAD (iDAT) exam comprises of creative and visual ability, cultural awareness and logical reasoning sections.